 Reliability, security, or performance post a significant challenge

-This article presents a more practical approach to application modernization by selectively identifying the pain points of existing applications and prioritizing a phased approach using specific cloud technologies, all of which get you a clearer return on investment.
+This article presents a more practical approach to application modernization by selectively identifying the pain points of existing applications and prioritizing a phased approach using specific cloud technologies.
+All of this gives you a clearer return on investment.
 It’s an approach we’ve successfully used with clients to develop cloud modernization project plans

 Many application rewrite efforts are born out of statements like: